 "Celebrating the arts, music, and heritage of the South from the cultural crossroads of Memphis" is best served by enjoying, living and breathing the very things we are sworn to preserve and protect.
 We believe that by providing a platform for art, music, and culture we encourage its growth and evolution.
 When you visit the Center, you visit a stage that comes alive with every show.

-Each Labor Day Weekend we produce the Memphis Music & Heritage Festival.
-It is the Center's signature event.
+Each summer and later on Labor Day Weekend starting in 1988 we've produced the Memphis Music & Heritage Festival.
+Honoring Memphis' own Joyce Cobb, Mose Vinson, Jim Dickinson and Otha Turner our festival has become one of the city's signature events.
 With urban Memphis as our backdrop we showcase and celebrate the music, culture, arts, and rhythms of the Memphis/Delta region.
+Look for it to return soon.

-Called by Michael Taft of the Library of Congress "One of the most extensive archives of Ethnographic materials in the country," the Center has amassed audio recordings, film and video footage, historical and contemporary photographs, printed materials, and other artifacts that present mule traders and fife makers, folk artists and blues performers, salsa and soul musicians and much more.
+Since its founding it 1974 the CSF archives have amassed audio recordings, film and video footage, historical and contemporary photographs, printed materials, and other artifacts that present mule traders and fife makers, folk artists and blues performers, salsa and soul musicians and much more.

 Check out some of the music that the Center has helped produce on iTunes!
 Current selections are Joyce Cobb's "Beale Street Saturday Night," and the "Memphis Music & Heritage Festival Live 1989 Highlights"